ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 how to associate Connection ID to a :type:`ngtcp2_conn`).
 If it belongs to an existing connection, pass the UDP datagram to `ngtcp2_conn_read_pkt()`.
 If it does not belong to any existing connection, it should be passed to `ngtcp2_accept()`.
-If it returns :macro:`NGTCP2_ERR_RETRY`, the server should send Retry packet (use `ngtcp2_crypto_write_retry()` to create Retry packet).
-If it returns an other negative error code, just drop the packet to the floor and take no action, or send Stateless Reset packet (use `ngtcp2_pkt_write_stateless_reset()` to create Stateless Reset packet).
+If it returns a negative error code, just drop the packet to the floor and take no action, or send Stateless Reset packet (use `ngtcp2_pkt_write_stateless_reset()` to create Stateless Reset packet).
 Otherwise, the UDP datagram is acceptable as a new connection.
 Create :type:`ngtcp2_conn` object and pass the UDP